 Meeting place: See individual event for location, it changes based on availability.

-When: Monday, March 2.
+When: Monday, May 4.
 Join any time after 6:00 pm, meeting starts at 6:30 pm.

 These events are free for NAMA members or often $5 for non-members.